zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ## Onboarding a domain cloud-gateway service to central discovery service

 The central Cloud Gateway can onboard Cloud Gateways of all domains.
-This can be achieved similar to additional registrations of the Gateway.
+This onboarding can be achieved similar to additional registrations of the Gateway.
 This section describes the dynamic configuration of the yaml file and environment variables, and how to validate successful configuration.

 - Dynamic configuration via zowe.yaml
 - Dynamic configuration via Environment variables

-### Configurations
+### Dynamic Configurations

 #### Dynamic configuration: YML